Mike Turner (musician): 2021–present

 In the summer of 2021, Our Lady Peace frontman Raine Maida announced that Mike Turner was involved with the production of their tenth studio album, Spiritual Machines 2.
 Maida stated that it wouldn't "be right" to make a sequel to Spiritual Machines without Turner.
 The first Spiritual Machines album, released in 2000, was the last Our Lady Peace studio album Turner had been fully involved with prior to his original 2001 departure from the band.

 Turner was also a featured special guest during Our Lady Peace's 2022 cross-country "The Wonderful Future Theatrical Experience" live tour, where he appeared in holographic form as well as performed live on stage at select venues.
 It was Turner's first time playing live with the band in over 20 years.

+In June 2025, Turner was part of Our Lady Peace's induction into Canada's Walk of Fame alongside his former Our Lady Peace bandmates Raine Maida, Duncan Coutts, and Jeremy Taggart, as well as current band members Jason Pierce and Steve Mazur.

 Crash Karma, other projects

 After his 2001 departure from Our Lady Peace, he began producing music and played guitar in the Canadian band Fair Ground, with Harem Scarem guitarist Pete Lesperance.
 Turner was approached by Amir Epstein of Zygote and Edwin of I Mother Earth about forming a band after they met while recording in Turner's Toronto based studio.
 With the addition of Jeff Burrows of The Tea Party, Crash Karma released their first single "Awake" in 2009 followed by a debut album in March 2010.

 Inspired by his work with producers Arnold Lanni and Bob Rock, he became very interested in the production side of music, and decided to produce and write full-time.

 He experimented with live recordings, using a small mobile recording rig of his own design.
 He also built a private recording studio in his home, taking on projects for labels like Capitol, EMI and Sony.
 Turner then opened a public recording studio in Toronto called The Pocket with a few partners from the music industry.
 The partnership has since dissolved although Turner remains active at the studio hosting diverse artists including Alert the Medic, Shaye, Luke Doucet, Hawksley Workman, Sloan, and Feist.
 Recordings from The Pocket, with Turner producing have won two Canadian Broadcast awards, one in 2009 for "Afflicted" by Age of Days and again in 2011 for Crash Karma as Rock Group of the Year.